 - 1 cup oil, for frying

-- Mix of batch of pizza dough.
+- Mix up a batch of pizza dough.
 Let rise, and punch down.

 - Melt butter in a saute pan and add garlic.
 Let cook 30 seconds.
 Remove from heat.
 Mix in parsley and garlic salt.
 Set aside.